giselepereiira/Movie-chatbot/Approach.md

 - Defined intents: movie_match_director, movie_match_actor, movie_match_year, movie_match_genre, movie_match_several_criteria, movie_match_rating

 - Entities: through lookup tables director, actor, genre.
 To populate the training dataset, the samples retrieved using the IMDB dataset.
 This dataset has a table with movie ratings that provides the rating and the number of votes for each movie.
-So, it was decided to sum the number of votes per movie title to retrieve the most known/watched movies and the actors/actresses/directs who participated in these movies.  (see files …)
+So, it was decided to sum the number of votes per movie title to retrieve the most known/watched movies and the actors/actresses/directs who participated in these movies.  (see `actor_names.txt`, `director_names.txt`, `genres_list.txt`)

 - Stories: search movie by director, search movie by actor, search movie by year, search movie by genre, search movie by several criteria, search movie with rating